jundalisay/superbnetlify/content/en/research/hahnemann/chronic/part-16.md

 ---

-Does it not take three, four or five days after vaccination is effected, before the vaccinated spot becomes inflamed?
+It takes 3-5 days after vaccination before the vaccinated spot becomes inflamed?

 Does not the sort of fever developed - the sign of the completion of the disease - appear even later, when the protecting pock has been fully formed; i. e., on the seventh or eighth day?

-Does it not take ten to twelve days after infection with smallpox, before the inflammatory fever and the outbreak of the smallpox on the skin take place?
+Does it not take 10-12 days after infection with smallpox, before the inflammatory fever and the outbreak of the smallpox on the skin take place?

 What has nature been doing with the infection received in these ten or twelve days?
 Was it not necessary to first embody the disease in the whole organism before nature was enabled to kindle the fever, and to bring out the eruption on the skin?

-Measles also require ten or twelve days after infection or inoculation before this eruption with its fever appears.
+Measles also require 10-12 days after infection or inoculation before this eruption with its fever appears.

 After infection with scarlet fever seven days usually pass before the scarlet fever, with the redness of the skin, breaks out.

 What then did nature do with the received miasma during the intervening days?
 What else but to incorporate the whole disease of measles or scarlet fever in the entire living organism before she had completed the work, so as to be enabled to produce the measles and the scarlet fever with their eruption.